silverstripe/silverstripe-framework/docs/en/reference/form-field-types.md

  * `[api:TabSet]`: Collection of fields which is rendered as separate tabs.
 Can be nested.
  * `[api:Tab]`: A single tab inside a `TabSet`.
  * `[api:ToggleCompositeField]`: Allows visibility of a group of fields to be toggled.
- * `[api:ToggleField]`: ReadonlyField with added toggle-capabilities - will preview the first sentence of the contained text-value, and show the full content by a javascript-switch.

 ## Files